 Registered Staff Hours

-Adding to this nursing home's list of strengths, it also earned an excellent nursing grade.
-We gave them an impressive grade of B- in this category.
-Nursing grades are mostly tied to a facility's nurse staffing.
-This nursing home provides only 0.3 hours of nursing care per resident daily.
-This is a somewhat uninspiring figure as it is well below the national average.
-Finally, despite not having the highest total nursing hours, this place performed admirably in the area of preventing major falls.
-This is usually a good indicator that a facility has sufficient quality controls in place.
+We also want to point out that this facility received a decent grade in our nursing category.
+We awarded it a grade of B- in the area.
+There are several criteria included in this category.
+Most of the factors are tied to the quantity of nurse staffing.
+This nursing home averages just 0.3 hours of nursing care per patient on a daily basis, which is well below average.
+Lastly, despite not having the highest total nursing hours, this facility performed admirably in the metric of preventing major falls.
+This is generally a good indicator that a nursing home has sufficient quality controls in place.

 Does this page answer your questions about Good Shepherd Health Center?